DBCLS

 get_sparql_endpoints

-Get available SPARQL endpoints for RDF Portal
+Retrieve available SPARQL endpoints from the RDF Portal.

 get_graph_list

-Search Tools (Keyword-based)
+🔍 Keyword Search Tools

 search_uniprot_entity